On non-isomorphic universal sofic groups: Almost homomorphisms

 As a particular consequence of \autoref{thm:esz}, we note again that existence of countable subgroups cannot distinguish the groups ${\rm Sym}(\mathcal U)$ for different ultrafilters up to isomorphism.

-If $\Gamma$ is finitely generated, there is a slightly different picture of sofic approximations as follows: Let $S \subset \Gamma$ be a finite generating set.
-Any $(F,\delta)$-injective $(F,\delta)$-homomorphism $\sigma \colon \Gamma \to {\rm Sym}(n)$ can be restricted to $S$ and leads to a Schreier graph ${\rm Sch}(n,\sigma(S))$ of the free group on $S$.
-It is sometimes more convenient to work with sequences of Schreier graphs that look locally more and more like the Cayley graph ${\rm Cay}(\Gamma,S)$ instead of families of maps as in \autoref{def:sofic}.
+If $\Gamma$ is finitely generated, there is a slightly different picture of sofic approximations {using the language of Schreier graphs.
+Let $S$ be a finite set.
+An $S$-labelled Schreier graph is an oriented $S$-labelled graph, such that every vertex has exactly one ingoing and one outgoing edge labelled with $s \in S$.
+There is a natural correspondence between $S$-labelled Schreier graphs and actions of the free group on $S$.
+Let $S \subset \Gamma$ be a finite generating set.} Any $(F,\delta)$-injective $(F,\delta)$-homomorphism $\sigma \colon \Gamma \to {\rm Sym}(n)$ can be restricted to $S$ and leads to a Schreier graph ${\rm Sch}(n,\sigma(S))$ of the free group on $S$; {indeed, we put an edge $(i,s,j)$ for $i,j \in \{1,\dots,n\}, s \in S$ if $\sigma(s)(i)=j$.} It is sometimes more convenient to work with sequences of Schreier graphs that look locally more and more like the Cayley graph ${\rm Cay}(\Gamma,S)$ instead of families of maps as in \autoref{def:sofic}.
 We will frequently switch between the different pictures.